rhdemo/django-swiftbrowser/README.md

     [filter:formpost]
     use = egg:swift#formpost
+3) Update the settings.py file for your settings.
+It is located somewhere like: /usr/lib/python2.7/site-packages/swiftbrowser/settings.py

-3) Run development server:
+4) Run development server:

-    django-admin runserver --settings=swiftbrowser.settings
+    django-admin runserver 0.0.0.0:80 --settings=swiftbrowser.settings

-4) Open "http://127.0.0.1:8000/" in your browser and use 'account:username' to login (or tenant/project:username if using Keystone).
+5) Open "http://<hostname>/" in your browser and use 'demo' (pw: demo)to login when there is no auth or 'account:username' to login with tempauth .

 Screenshots